Wildhoney/Kiwi.js/README.md

 });
 ```

-With Kiwi.js you can write the above code in one line and it is a lot more intuitive:
+With Kiwi.js you can write the above code in one line and it is **much** more intuitive:

 ```javascript
 var controller = kiwi.controller.create('KiwiController');